YouTube – Boeing 737

 The latest “Next Generation” aircraft have longer wings and cleaner running, quieter, better fuel efficiency engines.

 A total of over 9,400 Boeing 737 aircraft have been produced to date.

 RC Boeing 737

-You can find the Boeing 737 from Rauch-Airliner.com. with a wingspan and length of 70 in., a wingspan of 70 in. and length of 75 in., a wingspan of 71 in. and length of 82 in., and a wingspan of 71 in. and length of 90 in.
+Various RC Boeing 737 models from Rauch-Airliner.com. have a wingspan and length of 70 in., a wingspan of 70 in. and length of 75 in., a wingspan of 71 in. and length of 82 in., and a wingspan of 71 in. and length of 90 in.
 Power can come from two each of .40 two cycle engines, 5 1/2 lb. thrust turbines, or 85 mm EDF units.